Greatest Hits (Juice Newton album)

-Greatest Hits is the ninth album and first greatest hits collection by country pop singer Juice Newton.
+Greatest Hits is the ninth album and first greatest hits collection by American country pop singer Juice Newton.
 It was originally released by Capitol Records in 1984 with ten tracks taken from her albums Juice, Quiet Lies, and Dirty Looks.
 It was reissued in 1986 in an expanded 15-track edition titled Juice Newton's Greatest Hits (and more).
 The album became a best seller and has been certified gold by the Recording Industry Association of America.

 Overview

 Juice

 Juice Newton began her recording career in 1975 and made five albums over the next four years without achieving any major success.
 Her breakthrough came in 1981 with Juice, an album that reached number 22 on the Billboard 200 chart and number 16 on the Canadian Top 50 album chart.
 Juice was certified by the Recording Industry Association of America (RIAA) as gold on August 13, 1981 and platinum on January 5, 1982.
 The album also gave Newton three hit singles, beginning with "Angel of the Morning".
-The song, written by Chip Taylor, had been a number one hit for Merrilee Rush in 1968.
+The song, written by Chip Taylor, had been a number seven hit for Merrilee Rush in 1968.
 Newton's version peaked at number four on the pop charts and number 22 on the country charts.

 Her second single from the album, "Queen of Hearts", reached number 2 on the Billboard Hot 100 and number 14 on the country charts.
 It used the same arrangement that Dave Edmunds used on his version of the song on his 1979 album Repeat When Necessary.
 "Angel of the Morning" and "Queen of Hearts" were certified Gold by the RIAA, respectively, on July 1 and September 2, 1981.
 The final single from Juice was "The Sweetest Thing (I've Ever Known)", a song written by Newton's long-time collaborator, Otha Young.
 It was her biggest hit to date, peaking at number one on the country chart and number seven the pop chart.
 Newton had recorded the song earlier on her debut album Juice Newton & Silver Spur (1975).